SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 <!-- Insert screenshot of user page -->

-Users are created and managed in the "Users" tab of the portal adminstration:
+Users are created and managed in the "Users" tab of the portal administration:
 <https://www.researchcatalogue.net/admin/user/list>

 To create a user, click __create user__ at the right top corner of the screen.